2. Oogenesis

 - Primary follicles get surrounded by more layers of granulosa cells and a new theca to form secondary follicles.

 - The secondary follicles transform into a tertiary follicle.
-It has a fluid filled cavity (antrum).
+It has a fluid-filled cavity (antrum).
 The theca layer forms an inner theca interna and an outer theca externa.

 - The tertiary follicle further changes into the mature follicle (Graafian follicle).

-- Graafian follicle now ruptures to release the secondary oocyte (ovum) from the ovary.
+- The Graafian follicle now ruptures to release the secondary oocyte (ovum) from the ovary.
 This is called ovulation.

-Schematic representation of oogenesis
+Schematic Representation of Oogenesis

-Structure of ovum (egg)
+Structure of Ovum (Egg)

 - Spherical and non-motile.
 About 0.2 mm in diameter.

-- Ovum has 3 membranes:
+- The ovum has 3 membranes:

-a.
-Plasma membrane: Innermost layer.
+- Plasma membrane: Innermost layer.

-b.
-Zona pellucida: Outer to the plasma membrane.
+- Zona pellucida: Outer to the plasma membrane.

-c.
-Corona radiata: Outer layer formed of follicle cells.
+- Corona radiata: Outer layer formed of follicle cells.

-Spermatogenesis & Oogenesis- A comparison
+Spermatogenesis & Oogenesis: A Comparison

-Occurs in ovary.
+Occurs in testis. | Occurs in ovary. |

-Limited growth phase.
+Limited growth phase. | Elaborated growth phase. |

-Each primary spermatocyte gives 4 sperms.
+Each primary spermatocyte gives 4 sperms. | Each primary oocyte gives one ovum. |

-No polar body formation.
+No polar body formation. | Polar bodies are formed. |

-Begins at embryonic stage but suspends up to puberty.
-It ceases around the age of fifty.
+Begins at puberty and extends up to senility. | Begins at embryonic stage but suspends up to puberty.
+It ceases around the age of fifty. |